SarahAHG/ARS/README.md

 # ARS
-*ARS* is college project Build by Sarah, Sarah, Ahlam and Rawan.
+**ARS** is college project Build by Sarah, Sarah, Ahlam and Rawan.
+Check **Demo** for the website here https://sarahahg.github.io/ARS/